common irish phrases

 Úsáid To use

-These are some of the common Irish verbs; there are a lot of more.
-Start with these, practice and memorize them, and then move forwards to more verbs.
-And then see how quickly you will learn the language.
+These are some of the common Irish verbs; there are a lot more.
+Start with these, practice and memorize them, and then move on to more verbs.
+See how quickly you learn the language.

 Irregular Verbs in the Irish language

-Those we have discussed above are the regular verbs let’s have a look at some irregular verbs.
+Those we have discussed above are the regular verbs let’s look at some irregular verbs.

-In contrast to the English language which has 200 irregular verbs and roughly 880 in Spanish, we can’t deny the fact that the Irish language is much simpler than both languages because it only has 11.
-So, it is much easier for anyone to do it.
+In contrast to the English language, which has 200 irregular verbs and roughly 880 in Spanish, we can’t deny that the Irish language is much simpler than both languages because it only has 11.
+So it is much easier for anyone to do it.
 Before we jump right into them, let’s take some time to understand what an irregular conjugation verb is and how it functions.

 Well, irregular verbs are words that do not follow the basic rules or patterns when changing tenses.
 For instance, In English, we learn that the most basic rule is to just add -ed, -ing, -ied, or -tense suffixes to verbs to create different forms of the verb.
 However, some irregular verbs that do not follow these rules are: